amedeos/amedeos.github.io/_drafts/2023-02-26-Change-ODF-osd-disk-flavor.md

 Repeat these steps for each OSD you need to remove (in my case for osd.1 and osd.2)

 ## Remove your old storageDeviceSets pointing to old OSD disks flavor
-After removing all OSD that belongs to your old storageDeviceSets (in my case with disks flavor set to 0.5TiB), you can edit your **storagecluster** object to removing it:
+After removing all OSD from your old storageDeviceSets (in my case, with disk flavor set to 0.5TiB), you can remove it from your **storagecluster** object:

 Make a backup before editing your storagecluster: